ewaldmire/ascender/docs/docsite/rst/administration/containers_instance_groups.rst

    pair: container; groups
    pair: instance; groups

-climber allows you to execute jobs via ansible playbook runs directly on a member of the cluster or in a namespace of an Openshift cluster with the necessary service account provisioned called a Container Group.
+ascender allows you to execute jobs via ansible playbook runs directly on a member of the cluster or in a namespace of an Openshift cluster with the necessary service account provisioned called a Container Group.
 You can execute jobs in a container group only as-needed per playbook.
 For more information, see :ref:`ag_container_groups` towards the end of this section.

 For |ees|, see :ref:`ug_execution_environments` in the |atu|.